 Find local libraries

-You can use Australian Libraries Gateway – Find a Library to locate libraries in New South Wales with family history and local history collections.
-Under location select ‘NSW’ and under library type select ‘Local/Family history’.
+You can use Australian Libraries Gateway – Find a Library to locate libraries in your region with family history and local history collections.
+Under location select your state or territory and under library type select ‘Local/Family history’.
 You can also browse using the map.

 Family history research websites

 - CoraWeb: a comprehensive, categorised and cross-referenced list of links and useful advice about tracing your family history (Australia)

 - Ancestry – Help & Advice: general family history advice, as well as information about using Ancestry’s paid services (Australia)

 - Cyndi’s List: a comprehensive, categorised and cross-referenced list of links that point you to genealogical research sites online (USA)

 - FamilySearch Learning Center: articles and short online courses put together by the largest genealogical organisation in the world (USA)